The following MN1 guide covers the key considerations for parents when completing your child’s British citizenship application form.

 If the child has been charged with a criminal offence and is awaiting trial or sentencing, you are advised not to make any application for the child’s registration until the outcome is known.

 Full disclosure is mandatory.
 If you are not honest about the information you provide and the child is registered on the basis of incorrect or fraudulent information they will be liable to have their British citizenship taken away, and you may be prosecuted.
-It is a criminal offence to make a false declaration knowing that it is untrue.
+It is a criminal offence to make a false declaration

 Is registration for citizenship always necessary?